xinhuang/dotLua/README.md

 Features
 ======
-* Calling a static function defined in a Lua script.
+* Calling a static function defined in a Lua script and acquiring results.
 * Getting a global number/string/boolean field defined in a Lua script.

 TO DO
 ======
-* Getting other types of global values in a Lua script.
+* Getting other Lua primitive types of global values in a Lua script.
-* Handling return value from a static Lua function.
 * Calling methods of a Lua object.
 (Defined in metatable)
 * Register a C# delegate to be called from a Lua script.
 * Other Lua feature support.